lasseufpa/5gm-lidar/README.md

 Now you have the channels and the 4 lists.
 You can continue use Python to do beam-selection or work with LIDAR PCDs with Matlab.
 We assume the latter case in the next section.

-4) How to convert Blensor output into obstacle matrices
+4)How to convert Blensor output into obstacle matrices
 ===========

 This process is Similar to channel generation using the insite files, but instead it will generate the so-called obstacle matrices, using the LIDAR output from blensor.